 - Follow advice on local signs to reduce disturbance to plants and animals.

-- Ensure your details are on your dog’s collar and it is microchipped, so you can be reunited quickly if it is lost.
+- Ensure your contact details are on your dog’s collar and it's microchipped (and the information up to date), so you can be reunited quickly if it is lost.

-- Keep your dog’s vaccinations and worming up to date.
-Ask your vet for more information.
+- Keep your dog’s vaccinations and worming up to date to help prevent the spread of parasites.

-- Contact your local authority, or look out for signs, to get more information about what to do and where to go in your area.
+- Ask other dog walkers, look at OS Maps Greenspace, contact your local authority or look out for signs to get more information about what to do and where to go in your area.